oscar-barlow/java-quickstart/1-basics/ReadMe.md

 Java has data structures that neither Ruby nor Javascript have, like `Set`s.
 Addtionally, many of these classes are abstract and can't or shouldn't be instantiated directly.

-You will probably come across the correct uses of each subclass in your career, and they are too numerous to be worthe time to describe here.
+The subclasses of these structures (e.g. `HashMap`, `TreeSet`, `RoleList`) are too numerous to be worth the time to describe here.
+In general, it is probably better to learn about them in context - in the course of your job, when you need to use them.
 For the moment, simply be aware that they exist, and they are meaningfully different from each other.
 In fact...

 ### Mini-challenge

-What is the difference between an `Array`, an `ArrayList` and a `LinkedList`?
+Mostly, you'll learn about using Java's data structures in the course of your work.
+However, to give you a taste of how the subclasses can be different from each other - what is the difference between an `Array`, an `ArrayList` and a `LinkedList`?
 Why might you use each one?

 ## Interfaces